Technical documentation for startups is like planning to build a house.

 Frequently Asked Questions

-Internally, documentation helps you:
+Internally, docs help you:

 - Onboard engineers in days, not weeks